 The catalyst for this was the introduction of Buy on Board catering (with significant teething problems) on short-haul flights earlier this year.

-On long-haul it’s also been criticised for service cut backs (such the offer of a single solitary chocolate bar as the second meal service on long-haul economy and premium economy flights to the East Coast of the USA) and for doggedly sticking to its 2006 Club World business class seat whilst other airlines which were once light years behind BA (notably American Airlines, Delta and United whose products former BA CEO Willie Walsh once dismissed as “frankly crap”) have leapfrogged BA.
+On long-haul it’s also been criticised for service cut backs, such as the offer of a single solitary chocolate bar as the second meal service on long-haul economy and premium economy flights to the East Coast of the USA.
+It is doggedly sticking to its 2006 Club World business class seat whilst other airlines which were once light years behind BA, notably American Airlines, Delta and United whose products former BA CEO Willie Walsh once dismissed as “frankly crap”, have leapfrogged BA.
 The airline is also due to switch from 9 to 10 across seating in economy on many of its Boeing 777s.

 This isn’t the first time BA has made cut backs to its service.
 After the events of 11 September 2001 and the collapse of Lehman Brothers which triggered the global financial crisis, BA reduced cabin crew numbers on flights and made substantial cut backs to in flight catering and amenities.